htjb/maxsmooth/docs/source/param_plotter_example.rst

       x, y, N, base_dir='examples/')

-The function takes in the optimum parameters and signs found after the fit aswell as the data and order of the fit.
+The function takes in the optimum parameters and signs found after the fit as well as the data and order of the fit.
 There are a number of keyword arguments detailed in the following section and the resultant fit is shown below.
-The function by default samples the parameter ranges 50% either side of the optimum and calculates 50 spamples for each parameter.
+The function by default samples the parameter ranges 50% either side of the optimum and calculates 50 samples for each parameter.
 In each panel the two labelled parameters are varied while the others are maintained at their optimum values.